 Wednesday 1st March 2017 is Ash Wednesday and marks the beginning of the Season of Lent.

-An ambitious programme of events that will take place in the parish this Lenten Season has been developed to assist us in our spiritual journey towards the great days of Holy Week and Easter, when we commemorate the death and resurrection of Jesus Christ.
+A programme of events that will take place in the parish and further afield this Lenten Season has been developed to assist us in our spiritual journey towards the great days of Holy Week and Easter, when we commemorate the death and resurrection of Jesus Christ.

 Click here to read The Holy Father’s message for Lent.

-Archbishop of George Stack has recorded his message for Lent.
-You can listen to it here.
+Click here to read Archbishop of George Stack message for Lent.

 “When you fast, anoint your head and wash your face, that your fasting may not be seen by men but by your Father who is in secret; and your Father who sees in secret will reward you.”